The Federal, State and Local Governments News is a periodic newsletter with information for federal tax matters for all types of government entities.

 TE/GE Fiscal Year 2019 Program Letter

-The 2019 Program Letter shares where we are heading in the new fiscal year, including executing compliance strategies, building better processes, and providing useful information and guidance on the Tax Cuts and Jobs Act.
+The 2019 Program Letter (PDF) shares where we are heading in the new fiscal year, including executing compliance strategies, building better processes, and providing useful information and guidance on the Tax Cuts and Jobs Act.

 TE/GE Fiscal Year 2018 Accomplishments Letter